多媒体测试系统

 Oracle Instant Client for Windows

-If you need to connect to Oracle database in R to import data, you need to install Oracle instant client (without installing the full client as instructed below).
+Follow this guideline prior to a custom installation of ROracle.
+This guide is also for the users who just need to connect to Oracle databases using SQL*Plus (without installing the full client as instructed below).
 Here are the simple steps to follow:

-- In order to setup alias for connections to database servers, create network\admin subdirectories inside c:\Program Files\Oracle\instantclient and download or copy tnsnames.ora (get a copy from your DB admin of something like tnsnames.zip or create your own with the content as follows) file into the admin directory.
+5. (optional) In order to setup alias for connections to database servers, create network\admin subdirectories inside c:\instantclient and download or copy tnsnames.ora (get a copy from your DB admin of something like tnsnames.zip or create your own with the content as follows) file into the admin directory.

 ecourse.org =